How to thread a singer simple sewing machine is important to know if you have one of these sewing machines or planning to buy one.

 5. Inserting the Wound Bobbin

-Now we have to put back the wound bobbin inside of the bobbin compartment.
+Now we have to put back the wound bobbin inside the bobbin compartment.

 To insert the wound bobbin follow the requirements given below

-- Take the bobbin case and hold it as the open side facing you and keep the little metal finger pointed up at 12 o’clock.
+- Take the bobbin case and hold it as the open side facing you and keep the little metal finger pointed up at noon.

 - Find out the groove on the edge of the bobbin case and pull the thread tail into the open space of the groove and check if you can place the thread in the center properly.